Despite growing pay equity and transparency developments, many employers still hesitate to show their job postings with salary info.

 Including pay information will only attract candidates willing to work for your company at the salary you can afford.
 This optimizes your hiring process by eliminating salary discussion and negotiation during the interview process.

 Even if you just include a salary range in your job postings, this gives talent an idea of what to expect.
 A salary range indicates the minimum to maximum salary an employer can offer the applicant during the hiring process.
+Especially if you use a job board to hire new candidates…this will make your company look more professional.

 When you post a range from lowest to highest, you can reach more job seekers of varying skills and years of experience.
 You attract top talent with the highest range, while the lowest range gives people with less experience more comfort in applying.